JHJORE/NeRF_in_Ue5/Documents/Raport_SummerIntern2023_NeRF.md

 <div id="introduction"></div>

 ## Introduction
 Neural radiance fields (NeRF) are a new and emerging technology that has the potential to revolutionize the way we create and interact with 3D content.
-NeRFs are a type of Machine model that can be trained to represent a scene's 3D geometry and appearance from a set of 2D images.
+NeRFs are a type of Machine Learning model that can be trained to represent a scene's 3D geometry and appearance from a set of 2D images.
 Once trained, a NeRF can be used to generate novel views of the scene from any angle and create interactive 3D experiences.
 The current state of NeRF research is rapidly evolving.
 In the past few years, there have been significant advances in the accuracy and efficiency of NeRF models.
 As a result, NeRFs are now being used in a variety of applications, including robotics, computer graphics, and virtual reality.

 This report delves into the promising prospects of Neural Radiance Fields (NeRF) in its application within Equinor.
 Initially executed as a summer intern project, the investigation provided a proof-of-concept emphasizing the practicality of deploying NeRF in creating digital twins.
 To bring this concept to life, Unreal Engine 5 was employed as the physics engine underpinning the NeRF models.